DarinJoshua-dev/Productz-Hunt/README.md

 # Productz Hunt WebApp

-Productz Hunt is an interactive, intuitive product & price comparison web application prototype which can be used for searching & finding a variety of diverse products in Flipkart & Amazon (Also local markets).
+Productz Hunt is an interactive, intuitive product and price comparison web application prototype which can be used for searching & finding a variety of diverse products in Flipkart & Amazon (Also local markets).

 ## Contributors List: